 If you have an EV, you may be able to get free or cheap parking

 What's on offer can vary wildly depending on the local council in your area, with some offering free parking permits for multiple cars, provided they meet certain tailpipe emissions standards, while others have no parking incentives for EV owners at all.
-To check, it's best to look your local council's website.
+To check, it's best to look at your council's website.

 You also usually get 'free' parking when using a public charge point, meaning you often don't have to pay an additional fee, on top of the actual charging costs, for using the space.
 Generally, this is only the case in places such as supermarkets and car parks – if you're parking on the street, you likely will have to pay parking charges on top.
 Again, the rules vary massively from location to location, so always check.